Last Updated 8/25/2021

-A medical professional liability insurance policy covers bodily injury or property damage as well as liability for personal injury such as mental anguish.
-The complexity involved in discovering negligence results in a higher percentage of premium dollars going toward defense and cost containment expenses.
-Medical liability insurers spend substantial funds investigating and defending claims where there is an adverse patient outcome not resulting from negligence.
+Overview: A medical professional liability insurance policy covers bodily injury or property damage.
+It also covers liability for personal injury such as mental anguish.
+The complexity involved in discovering negligence results in a higher percentage of premium dollars going toward defense and cost containment (DCC) expenses.
+Medical liability insurers spend large sums of money investigating and defending claims where there is an adverse patient outcome not resulting from negligence.

 Committees Active on This Topic

 The PREP Act and COVID-19: Limiting Liability for Medical Countermeasures (Congressional Research Services, June 19, 2020)